What You're Up Against

 Best Centres in Sydney

-| Test Centre | Pass Rate | Why |
+| Test Centre | Pass Rate | Notes |

 |---|---|---|

-| Marrickville | 69% | Inner west routes with moderate traffic |
+| Marrickville | 57.4% | Inner west, manageable routes |

 Toughest Centres in Sydney

-| Test Centre | Pass Rate | Why |
+| Test Centre | Pass Rate | Notes |

 |---|---|---|

-| Merrylands | ~47% | High traffic volume, varied speed zones |
+| Merrylands | 47.0% | Cumberland LGA, varied speed zones |

 What the Data Tells You

-- The examiner criteria are standardised statewide — the difference is road complexity and traffic, not examiner strictness
+- The examiner criteria are standardised statewide.
+The difference is road complexity and traffic, not examiner strictness

 NSW Rules That Catch People Out